-As a community foundation, the American Muslim Fund will be seeking applications from nonprofit organizations doing work in partnership or for the Muslim community.
-The funding cycle for 2017-2018 is still being determined.
+As a community foundation, the American Muslim Fund will be seeking applications from nonprofit organizations doing work in partnership with the Muslim community.
+The funding cycle will be announced in 2018.
+Join our email newsletter for the latest information and learn when to submit your organizations letter of inquiry for our first ever open grant call.

 The needs of the Muslim community, now and looking into the future were assessed when coming up with these strategic initiatives.
 We landed on 7 broad categories so that any organization servicing the Muslim community would feel compelled to apply for funding.
 Our Board of Directors have the fiduciary responsibility to select awardees.

-Mosques are the cornerstones of our community, we need to ensure they’re actively engaging their youth and providing adequate activities for families, as well as providing women equal access to leadership, space, and resources.
-We intend to eventually support one mosque in each state.
+Mosques are the cornerstones of our community, and it is important to ensure they are actively engaging their youth, providing spiritual and communal connections for families, as well as providing women equal access to leadership, space, and resources.
+The American Muslim Fund intends to eventually support one mosque in each state.

 Children of Abraham

 Community organizing and grassroots movements help mobilize people for the better.
 To make a difference, we need to increase our engagement in politics, media, and civil rights.
-If we do not stand up for the minorities whose rights are suffering, we lose sight of what it means to be American.
-There are many deficiencies within our social structure, and this fund creates to restore that balance to help bring an end to poverty, homelessness, and inequality.
+If we do not stand up for the minorities whose rights are suppressed, we lose sight of what it means to be American.
+There are many deficiencies within our social structure, and this fund restores that balance to help bring an end to poverty, homelessness, and inequality.
 To save a life is to save all of humanity.
 Basic needs, education, and social services are vital to breaking the cycle of poverty.
-We must promote our foster care system, person’s with disability, and others to succeed.
-We are in this fight together.
-This category is as broad as you can imagine; in order to promote good in society.
+We must promote our foster care system, and empower the disadvantaged to succeed.

 By supporting creativity in all mediums, we can share the beauty of Islamic influence in the arts.
-There is a rich history and correlation of involved, beautiful design and techniques for the literary, performing (musical and theatrical), visual, vocal arts.
+There is a rich history of Islamic art and culture, that cultivates beautiful design and techniques for the literary, performance (musical and theatrical), visual, and vocal arts.

-The prison industrial complex is a never ending cycle of misguided rehabilitative services.
-USA has the highest incarceration rate and over 9% of the prison population is made up of Muslims.
-We seek to provide resources for Muslim sisters and brothers to better understand and practice their faith while they are in prison and after they are released.
+The prison industrial complex is a never-ending cycle of misguided rehabilitative services.
+The US has the highest incarceration rate and over (as at 2011) 9% of the prison population is made up of Muslims.
+We support initiatives that provide resources for Muslim sisters and brothers to better understand and practice their faith while they are in prison, and practical support such as food, employment opportunities, or housing post-release in order to reduce the rates of recidivism.

-It’s often hard to navigate through a religion, learn it, commit to it, and find inner peace.
+It is often hard to navigate through a religion, learn it, commit to it, and find inner peace.
 It is hard to find relevant, insightful, and easy to understand information on Islam.
-We want to fund projects that are committed to caring for new Muslims providing them the resources to maintain their religious identity.
+We fund projects that are committed to caring for new Muslims, providing them with the resources to maintain their religious identity.

 Our tradition teaches us to seek knowledge from the cradle to the grave.
 We want to empower and enhance educational structures to support their administration, students, and programming.
-Not only will this apply to schools serving kindergarten through college, but also opportunities where nonprofits provide continuing education and professional development as well.
+Not only will this apply to schools serving kindergarten through college, it will also support nonprofits that provide continuing education and professional development.